Ted Stevens Anchorage International Airport: Commissioned art pieces

 The piece consists of nine towers of glass, collectively adding up to 42 meters (130 ft) of span and reaching 8 meters (26 ft) at its highest point.
 The series of panels are inspired by Alaska's immensely rugged landscape of glaciers and mountains.
 The ambiguous images embedded within the sculpture address Alaska's continual balancing of the forces of technology with the vast powers of the natural world.

-On November 30, 2018, at 8:29 a.m.
-AKST (17:29 UTC) was damaged in the 7.1 magnitude earthquake and repaired a few months later.

-It was damaged again in 2020 by a disgruntled passenger which still has yet to be repaired as of 2022.

 Programs

-The airport features an innovative customer service program, which partners with most on-site (and some nearby) vendors and concessionaires and aims to promote a positive image of the airport and the State of Alaska in the minds of travellers.
+The airport features an innovative customer service program, which partners with most on-site (and some nearby) vendors and concessionaires.
 This volunteer, self-funded committee mystery shops at partnering companies provides awards of cash, free covered parking, and donated prizes to winning employees.